- BRS 2 Part Doser - 1.1 mL per minute

 Why does BRS recommend this?

-The BRS 1.1 mL dosing pump is a very cost effective yet long lasting stand-alone dosing pump for trace elements and 2 part.
-By hooking the pump up to a simple timer or aquarium controller they can be one of the most inexpensive ways to get an automated 2 part dosing system.
-With their peristaltic design they will not back siphon with extremely accurate flow rates.
+The BRS 1.1 mL dosing pump is a very cost-effective yet long lasting stand-alone dosing pump perfect for trace elements and 2 part.
+By hooking the pump up to a simple timer or aquarium controller they can be one of the most inexpensive ways to get into an automated 2 part dosing system.
+With their peristaltic design, they will not back siphon and provide extremely accurate flow rates.

 BRS 2 Part Dosers are intermittent duty pumps and not meant for continuous operation.
-We recommend on/off cycles under a few hours to maximize life span.
+We recommend on/off cycles under a few hours to maximize lifespan.
 You will need two pumps in order to dose both calcium and alkalinity.
-When used with controllers like the ReefKeeper or Apex, we recommend connecting these to a mechanical relay outlet, and not a TRIAC outlet on the controller's powerbar.
+When used with controllers like the Apex, we recommend connecting these to a mechanical relay outlet, and not a TRIAC outlet on the controller's power bar.

 - Silent operation

 - Extremely accurate

 - 12-month tube life (at 4 hours of use per day)

 - 24-month Bulk Reef Supply warranty on pump motor and head

 *Each pump is capable of dosing a single solution.
 You will need two pumps to automate both calcium and alkalinity solutions.
 Timer not included